pvafaie/Pattern-recogntion/README.md

 # CSI5107

-This is the project for the course CSI5107.
+This is the project for the course CSI5107. \n
-The experiment.py file contains the classifier.
+The experiment.py file contains the classifier. \n
 The project.ipynb file contains the results